My Lai massacre: Investigation and cover-up

-Public revelation and reaction
+Public revelation and consequences

 Under mounting pressure caused by Ridenhour's letter, on 9 September 1969, the Army quietly charged Calley with six specifications of premeditated murder for the deaths of 109 South Vietnamese civilians near the village of Sơn Mỹ, at a hamlet called simply "My Lai".
 Calley's court martial was not released to the press and did not commence until November 1970.
 However, word of Calley's prosecution found its way to American investigative reporter and freelance journalist Seymour Hersh.

 My Lai was first revealed to the public on 13 November 1969—more than a year and a half after the incident—when Hersh published a story through the Dispatch News Service.
 After extensive interviews with Calley, Hersh broke the Mỹ Lai story in 35 newspapers; additionally, the Alabama Journal in Montgomery and the New York Times ran separate stories on the allegations against Calley on 12 and 13 November, respectively.
 On 20 November, explicit color photographs and eye-witness testimony of the massacre taken by U.S. Army combat photographer Ronald L. Haeberle were published in The Cleveland Plain Dealer.
 The same day, Time, Life and Newsweek all covered the story, and CBS televised an interview with Paul Meadlo, a soldier in Calley's unit during the massacre.
 From the U.S. Government and Army's point of view, Haeberle's photos transformed the massacre from potentially manageable to a very serious problem.
 The day after their publication, Melvin Laird the Secretary of Defense discussed them with Henry Kissinger who was at the time National Security Advisor to President Richard Nixon.
 Laird was recorded as saying that while he would like "to sweep it under the rug", the photographs prevented it.
 "They're pretty terrible", he said.
 "There are so many kids just laying there; these pictures are authentic".
 Within the Army, the reaction was similar.
 Chief Warrant Officer André Feher, with the CID, was assigned the case in early August 1969.
 After he interviewed Haeberle, and was shown the photographs which he described as "evidence that something real bad had happened", he and the Pentagon officials he reported to realized "that news of the massacre could not be contained".